-Figure 7.
-Planning locality map depicting the location of the project within the Klerksdorp REDZ.
+Figure 7: Planning locality map depicting the location of the project within the Klerksdorp REDZ (Roan PV2 indicated by the yellow polygon).

 3.2.1 DEA&DP Visual and Aesthetic Guidelines

 Reference to the Western Cape Department of Environmental Affairs and Development Planning (DEA&DP) Guideline for involving visual and aesthetic specialists in Environmental Impact Assessment (EIA) processes is provided in terms of southern African best practice in Visual Impact Assessment.
 The report compiled by Oberholzer states that the Best Practicable Environmental Option (BPEO) should address the following: